Particulate Respirators, 42 CFR Part 84

-- The OSHA or MSHA permissible exposure limit (PEL), NIOSH-recommended exposure limit, or other occupational exposure limit for the contaminant.
+- The Occupational Safety and Health Administration (OSHA) or Mine Safety and Health Administration (MSHA) permissible exposure limit (PEL), National Institute for Occupational Safety and Health (NIOSH) recommended exposure limit, or other occupational exposure limit for the contaminant.

 - The hazard ratio (HR) (i.e. the airborne particulate concentration divided by the exposure limit).

-- The immediately dangerous to life or health (IDLH) concentration, including oxygen deficiency (NIOSH 1994).
+- The immediately dangerous to life or health (IDLH) concentration for the contaminant and whether oxygen levels are sufficient.

 - Any service life information available for combination cartridges or canisters.

 Multiplying the occupational exposure limit by the APF for a respirator gives the maximum workplace concentration in which that respirator can be used.
-For example, if the commonly accepted APF for a half-mask respirator is 10 and the PEL is 5 milligrams per cubic meter, then 50 milligrams per cubic meter is the highest workplace concentration in which a half-mask respirator can be used against that contaminant.
-If the workplace concentration is greater than 50 milligrams per cubic meter, a more protective respirator (with a higher APF) should be used.
-In no case should an air-purifying respirator be used in IDLH atmospheres or in areas that are oxygen deficient, and you should never exceed the manufacturer's guidelines.
+For example, if the commonly accepted APF for a respirator is 10 and the PEL is five milligrams per cubic meter of air, then 50 milligrams per cubic meter of air is the highest workplace concentration in which the respirator can be used against that contaminant.
+In no case should an air-purifying respirator be used in IDLH atmospheres or in areas that are oxygen deficient, and, under no circumstances, you should never exceed the manufacturer's guidelines.

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.